Online Generation of Collision-Free Trajectories in Dynamic Environments: Introduction

 \item The method can handle arbitrary admissible initial conditions, and non-zero final velocity and acceleration values. \end{itemize}

 The next sections are organized as follows.
 Sec. \ref{Sec.
 Problem Statement and Assumptions} introduces the problem, while Sec. \ref{Sec.
-Bubbles of Free C-space} briefly covers the necessary background for our approach.
-Then, Sec. \ref{Sec.
 Method for Spline Computation} describes the proposed method for local trajectory computation.
 Sec. \ref{Sec.
 Path-to-Trajectory Conversion} explains how geometric path can be generally converted to a corresponding trajectory.
 Sec. \ref{Sec.
 Trajectory Collision Checking} describes collision checking procedure for the candidate trajectory.
 Sec. \ref{Sec.
 Simulation Study} deals with a comprehensive simulation study in which the proposed method is compared to a state-of-the-art algorithm.
 Afterward, Sec. \ref{Sec.
 Experimental Validation} validates the novel approach on a real robot.
 Finally, Sec. \ref{Sec.
 Conclusion} brings some conclusions and future work directions.